 People across the UK do an array of different things to save energy and cut their bills.
 This includes investing in insulation and efficient new modern boilers.
 While many of the things can have positive results, there are several energy-saving myths.
 Some of them may result in you consuming more power.
-We would like to discuss some of them here, including three important tips about your central heating.
+We would like to discuss some central heating energy saving myths here..

 Electric heaters are cheaper than radiators

 The myth comes from the fact that people believe they will be wasting energy by heating other parts of their home by turning on the boiler.
-While this may be true, you can overcome it by turning down the radiator valves in rooms you don’t need to heat.
+This may be true.
+However, you can overcome it by turning down the radiator valves in rooms you don’t need to heat.
 You can also use a modern thermostat to set the exact temperature you want so you only use gas to reach it.

 Constant use is better than on/off